 Cleveland, OH.

-Peter is currently the Vice President, Deputy General Counsel, and Assistant Secretary of The J. M. Smucker Company, where he has primary responsibility within the Legal Department for mergers and acquisitions, securities, finance, and corporate governance.
+Peter is currently the Vice President, ESG, Deputy General Counsel, and Assistant Secretary of The J. M. Smucker Company, where he has primary responsibility within the Legal Department for mergers and acquisitions, securities, finance, and commercial contracts and he also leads the Company’s environmental, social, and governance efforts.
 Peter received his Juris Doctor from Boston College Law School in 2001, and his Bachelor of Science in Marketing from Boston College in 1997.
 Peter is a first generation Arab American, whose parents immigrated to the U.S. from Jerusalem shortly before he was born.

 Jeanette Mansour